-There are numerous myths about high blood pressure and I am listing just some that I think have the most impact on you and your high blood pressure.
+Here are seven myths about high blood pressure that I think will have the most impact on you and your high blood pressure.
+Of course, people believe myths when they do not understand the subject and those myths often provide a justification for certain actions or inaction.

-Not all our elderly folks have high blood pressure.
-But the other half of folks that have blood pressure tend to have certain factors in common, like being overweight or obese and live a sedentary life with little or no manual labor.
+I know a couple of senior citizens that are very active and some that are not active and are in perfect health with no disease.
+So not all of our elderly folks have high blood pressure.
+But the other half that have blood pressure tend to have certain factors in common, like being overweight or obese and live a sedentary life with little or no manual labor.

 Their diet is not rich in fruits and vegetables and their daily intake of salt is too high.
 These factors can also lead to high blood pressure in younger individuals.